ad-mitium/ffmpeg_win_wrapper/README.md

 And it will not use the default subtitle transcoding options:

     ffmpeg -i input.mkv -map 0:v -map 0:a -map 0:2? -c:v libx264 -preset fast -crf 23 -c:a copy -c:s mov_text -metadata:s:s:0 language=en "folder path" "My Video.mp4"

+An interesting hack could be done using the ```-hw``` flag to add extra input videos, use ```\`"``` to escape the apostrophe in powershell:

+    python3 ffmpeg_win_wrapper -hw "-i \`"G:\Another folder\input1.mkv\`" " input2.mkv "folder path" "my video" -e mkv -opt "-map 0:v -map 1:a -c:v copy -c:a copy"

+Again, while this will work, I cannot provied additional assistance on making the *actual* encoding work.

 ### **Using flags:**